MaxPleaner/email_endpoint/README.md

    To workaround the cons, if I want to use breakpoints in the server, I make manual CURL requests

+5. Using a backport definition of Kernel#yield_self, which was added in Ruby 2.5

 #### issues encountered

 There is [this](https://github.com/sendgrid/docs/issues/1417) issue with SendGrid.
 They don't support the OPTION http request, which is automatically fired by browsers (and, it turns out, the Mechanize HTTP client I'm using).

-As a workaround I disabled the OPTIONS request
+As a workaround, I switched to RestClient for the POST request